Mangu/AzureIoTHandsOnLabs/Module2/readme.md

  ![Custom Device](/images/m2AddDevice.png)
 5. Click Create
 6. Your device is now added to the RM-PCS.
 Copy the three parameters displayed on this page, Device ID, IoTHub Hostname, and Device Key.
 Paste them into notepad, as we will need them in the next step
 7. Click Done.
-On the Devices screen, note that your device is in a “pending” state.
-That essentially means that the solution knows about your device and is ready for it, but has not yet “heard from” that device.
-We will remedy that in the next section
+On the Devices screen, see that your device has been added to the list of devices in the solution.

 #### Step 4 - Posting Telemetry data to Azure
 The code to read from your DHT22 sensor and post to Azure has been provided as part of this lab.
 Now that we have our keys, strings, etc, we’ll need to download it, modify it for your specific RM-PCS solution details, run it, and test it.
 Follow the steps below to get started